A Central Limit Theorem for Punctuated Equilibrium: Introduction

 In the work here we can observe the (well known) competition between the tree's speciation and OU's adaptation (drift) rates, resulting in a phase transition when the latter is half the former (the same as in the no jumps case \citet{RAdaPMil2014,RAdaPMil2015,CAneLHoSRoc2017,KBarSSag2015}).
-We show here that if large jumps are rare enough, then the contemporary sample mean will be asymptotically normally distributed.
+We show here that if variability in jump occurrences disappears with time or the model is in the critical regime (plus a bound assumption on the jumps' magnitude and chances of occurring), then the contemporary sample mean will be asymptotically normally distributed.
 Otherwise the weak limit can be characterized as a ``normal distribution with a random variance''.
 Such probabilistic characterizations are important as tools for punctuated phylogenetic models are starting to be developed (e.g. \citet{PBasMMarSRob2017}).
 This is partially due to an uncertainty of what is estimable, especially whether the contribution of gradual and punctuated change may be disentangled (but \citet{FBok2010} indicates that they should be distinguishable).
 Large sample size distributional approximations will allow for choosing seeds for numerical maximum likelihood procedures and sanity checks if the results of numerical procedures make sense.
-Most importantly the understanding of the limiting behaviour of evolutionary models with jumps will allow us to see the effects of these jumps, especially how much do they push the populations out of stationarity.
+For example in the one--dimensional OU case it is known that (for a Yule tree) the sample average is a consistent estimator of the long term mean and the sample variance of the OU process' stationary variance (\citet{KBarSSag2015}).
+In the BM (Yule tree) case one can have a consistent estimator of the diffusion coefficient \citep{KBarSSag2015JTB}.
+Hence, from these sample statistics one can construct starting values for numerical estimation procedures (as e.g. mvSLOUCH does now, \citep{KBarJPiePMosSAndTHan2012}).

-Often a key ingredient in studying branching Markov processes is a ``Many--to--One'' formula---the law of the trait of uniformly sampled individual in an ``average'' population (e.g. \citet{AMar2016}).
-The approach in this paper is that on the one hand we condition on the population size, $n$, but then to obtain the law (and its limit) of the contemporary population we consider moments of uniformly sampled species and the covariance between a uniformly sampled pair of species.
+Often a key ingredient in studying branching Markov processes is a ``Many--to--One'' formula---the law of the trait of an uniformly sampled individual in an ``average'' population (e.g. \citet{AMar2019}).
+The approach in this paper is that on the one hand we condition on the population size, $n$, but then to obtain the law (and its limit) of the contemporary population, we consider moments of uniformly sampled species and the covariance between a uniformly sampled pair of species.